The Arts West Redevelopment is the Faculty of Arts' most

 Through an emphasis on object-engaged learning, the building provides students with the experience of first hand engagement with valuable cultural and rare collections material to inform their learning, drive research training, and enable an enriched experience of how knowledge is activated.
 Through Arts West, the Faculty continues to deliver the Bachelor of Arts, an undergraduate degree with an undergraduate degree with over 30 majors across more than 40 disciplines, giving our students the richness and depth of education that The University of Melbourne is famous for.

-Immediately adjacent to the Atrium, the Arts West Gallery displays curated collections of objects and artefacts from the University's Cultural Collections.
+Immediately adjacent to the Atrium, the Arts West Gallery displays curated collections of objects and artefacts from the University's Museums and Collections.